Divergence of CAT(0) Cube Complexes and Coxeter Groups: Disk Diagrams in CAT(0) Cube Complexes

 \begin{lemma} Suppose $D$ is a disk diagram supported by hyperplane-path sequence $\bar{A} = \{ A_0, ..., A_n \}$ with boundary path $\bar{P} = \{P_0, ..., P_n\}$, satisfying properties $1$ and $2$ of combed diagrams (Definition \ref{combed_diagram_def}).
 There exists a combed diagram $D'$ with boundary path $\bar{P}' = \{ P_0', ..., P_n'\}$, where $P_i'$ is a connected subsegment of $P_i$.
 Furthermore, $\bar{P}'$ has equal boundary combinatorics as its image in $\bar{P}$. \end{lemma} \begin{proof} Suppose some dual curve $C$ intersects both $P_i$ and $P_{i+1}$.
 Let $v$ be the vertex where $P_i$ meets $P_{i+1}$.
 Let $e_1$ be the edge in $P_i$ which intersects $v$ and $e_2$ the edge in $P_{i+1}$ which intersects $v$.

 By property 2 of combed diagrams, every dual curve to $P_i$ between $v$ and $C$ intersects $P_{i+1}$ as well.
-It now follows that the dual curve to $e_1$ intersects $e_2$.
-Since $D$ contains no bigons, it follows $e_1 = e_2$.
+It follows that the dual curve, $K$, to $e_1$ intersects $e_2$.
+Let $Q$ be the combinatorial path in $N(K) - K$ that forms a loop based at $v$.
+Note that $Q$ cannot contain any edge of $\partial D$.
+If $e_1 \neq e_2$, then any dual curve to $Q$ must intersect $Q$ twice, forming a bigon.
+However, as $D$ does not contain bigons, it follows $e_1 = e_2$.
 Hence, we obtain a new diagram from $D$ by simply deleting the edge $e_1$.
 By repeating this process we obtain the desired diagram $D'$.

 \end{proof}